icanzilb/EasyAnimation/README.md

 Chain Animations
 ========

-`animateWithDuration:animations:` is really handy but chaining one animation after another is a major pain (especially if we are talking about more than 2 animations).
+`animate(duration:animations:..)` is really handy but chaining one animation after another is a major pain (especially if we are talking about more than 2 animations).

 **EasyAnimation** allows you to use a method to just chain two or more animations together.
-Call `animateAndChainWithDuration:delay:options:animations:completion:` and then chain to it more animations.
-Use `animateWithDuration:animations` or any other method to create chained animations.
+Call `animateAndChain(duration:delay:options:animations:completion:)` and then chain to it more animations.
+Use `animate(duration:animations...)` or any other method to create chained animations.

 <table width="100%">
 <th>EasyAnimation</th>
 <tr>
 <td valign="top">
 <pre lang="Swift">
-    UIView.animateAndChainWithDuration(1.0, delay: 0.0,
+    UIView.animateAndChain(duration: 1.0, delay: 0.0,
       options: [], animations: {
         self.view.center.y += 100
-    }, completion: nil).animateWithDuration(1.0, animations: {
+    }, completion: nil).animate(duration: 1.0, animations: {
         self.view.center.x += 100
-    }).animateWithDuration(1.0, animations: {
+    }).animate(duration: 1.0, animations: {
         self.view.center.y -= 100
-    }).animateWithDuration(1.0, animations: {
+    }).animate(duration: 1.0, animations: {
         self.view.center.x -= 100
     })
 </pre>